Measles

 - Prophylaxis: Post-exposure vaccination (MMR) given within 72 hours (preferred form of PEP) or immune globulin (IG) given within six days.
 IG is limited to infants under six months or if MMR is contraindicated.
 IG may be recommended for high-risk contacts outside of the MMR PEP window.

-- Exclusion criteria: Exclude from work, school, or child care and should voluntarily self-isolate at home until four days after rash onset (day of rash onset is counted as Day 0).
+- Case exclusion criteria: Exclude from work, school, or child care and should voluntarily self-isolate at home until four days after rash onset (day of rash onset is counted as day 0).

 Contents